assistER

 • Partnership

-Imagery of people supporting each other, giving directions, and being helpful suggested a calming, muted color palette and simple, unadorned visuals
+Imagery suggested a calming, muted color palette and simple, unadorned visuals.

 Interfaces